How to Stay Motivated to Run

 Work on overall fitness

 Personally we’re often guilty of focusing to much on running at the expense of overall fitness.
-Writing in the latest Runner's World, performance coach Chris Lee introduces an excellent 30 day Cross Training Challenge combining running with plenty of strength and flexibility sessions.
+Writing in a recent Runner's World, performance coach Chris Lee introduces an excellent 30 day Cross Training Challenge combining running with plenty of strength and flexibility sessions.

 Work on your overall strength and fitness by doing cross training.

 Training is never easy in a vacuum and goal setting helps immensely.
 Try to have a range of goals over time.
 For example run 100k in October then get into the top 3 of your club’s Strava leader board at least once in November.
 Just because real races are likely to be off the cards for a while there is no reason not to take virtual races equally rigorously.
-FindARace is a good source for virtual races.
+FindARace or The Fix are a good source for virtual races and Strava offers interesting and varied challenges.
 The classic rule for race goals is to have three targets times – best case, acceptable and the time you can live with if things go horribly wrong.

 Running is such an aid to staying positive during this prolonged pandemic.
 If you’ve got a favourite way to maintain your running motivation we’d love to hear from you.
 Do drop us an email to email@example.com.